sjtower/super-lunk-world/notes.md

 1. In order to have layer 2 rooms, you need all layer 2 sections in `generic.lvl`
 1. Crates and treasure can automatically appear if you have a natural corner in the level
 1. Seems like switches and doors are only usable in certain levels (tidepool, vlad's, COG, Eggplant)
+1. You can override room sections that are defined in other files.
+For example, if you define a `.shop` section, it will override the `\.shop` defined in `generic.lvl`

 ### Notes on specific worlds and levels
 1. 4-1, 4-3: Tusks entrance will appear on the path